ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. On muralis: 513m50.446s for 147 czi files.
     1. On ratto: 527m9.581s for 147 czi files.

-1. Run: `python src/create_tifs.py --animal DKXX --channel 1` **P**
+1. Run: `python src/create_tifs.py --animal DKXX --channel 1`
     1. This will read the sections view in the database.
 This can be run before the QC section below.
 Doing that will create some extra unused tifs, but that is not a problem.
     1. Create tif files for channel 1.
     1. Create png files for channel 1.
     1. Repeat process for the other 2 channels when ready.

-1. Run `tif2jp2.sh DKXX` in programming/pipeline_utility/registration.
-This script runs Matlab so you must have a license.

 1. Have someone confirm the status of each slide in: https://activebrainatlas.ucsd.edu/activebrainatlas/admin
     1. After logging in, go to the Slides link in the Brain category.
     1. Enter the animal name in the search box.